delucis/if-env/README.md

 ## Usage

+This package installs `if-env`, a script which lets you easily match environment variable values against a pattern using wildcards.
+It also includes `if-env-cs`, which is [case sensitive](#case-sensitivity).
-If you want to to run an NPM script conditionally, depending on the value of environment variables, you can use `if-env` in your `package.json`.

-In this example, we only want to run our `test` script when the `SOME_VAR` variable starts with “new”:
+If you want to to run an NPM script conditionally, depending on the value of an environment variable, you can use `if-env` in your `package.json`.
+In this example, we only want to run our `test` script when the `SOME_VAR` variable starts with `new`:

 ```json
 "scripts": {
   "test": "if-env SOME_VAR=new* && npm run test-suite"
 }
 ```

+### Multiple conditions

 If you want several conditions to be met you can pass them all to `if-env`: